Jarrell21/Landing_Page/README.md

 This project is a challenge from a learning platform, The Odin Project

-It's purpose is to practice and enhance my responsive design skills
+It's purpose is to practice and enhance my css positioning skills

 ### Main tools
 - HTML